 Sharon A. Walker, 78, of Norfolk

-NORFOLK, New York (WWNY) - Arrangements for Sharon A. Walker, 78, a resident of 3 East High Street, Norfolk, are incomplete at this time with the Buck Funeral Home in Norfolk.
-Mrs. Walker passed away early Tuesday morning at SUNY Upstate Medical Center in Syracuse.
-A complete obituary will be available when finalized.
-The Buck Funeral Home in Norfolk is serving the family of Sharon A. Walker.
+NORFOLK, New York (WWNY) - Graveside services for Sharon A. Walker, 78, a resident of 3 East High Street, Norfolk, will be held on Friday, September 23, 2022 at 1 p.m. in Calvary Cemetery, Norwood with Deacon Phil Regan presiding.
+Mrs. Walker passed away peacefully on September 13, 2022 at SUNY Upstate Medical Center in Syracuse.

+Sharon is survived by a son, John F. and Kerry Walker Jr., Brownville; a daughter, Jana and Jeff Rose, Stafford, VA; her four beloved grandchildren, Mahala, Cassandra, Marissa and Joshua; two great-grandchildren, Dawson and Tristan and a brother, Peter Cole, Norfolk as well as several nieces and nephews.

+Sharon was pre-deceased by her parents Alva and Ruth Cole; her husband John; a brother Roger Cole and a sister Pamela Hooper.

 Copyright 2022 WWNY.
 All rights reserved.